AbcamPLC/puppet-teamcityagents-windows/README.md

 puppet-teamcityagent-windows
 ============================

-puppet deplyment of a teamcity windows agent
+puppet deployment of a teamcity windows agent